davidgiven/fluxengine/doc/disk-apple2.md

 Just do:

 ```
-fluxengine read apple2
+fluxengine read appleii140
 ```

+(or `appleii640`)

-You should end up with an `apple2.img` which is 143360 bytes long.
+You should end up with an `appleii140.img` which is 143360 bytes long.
 It will be in physical sector ordering.
 You can specify a sector ordering, `--appledos` or `--prodos` to get an image intended for use in an emulator, due to the logical sector mapping issue described above:

 ```
-fluxengine read apple2 --prodos
+fluxengine read appleii140 --prodos
 ```

 You will also need this for filesystem access.